prazdevs/vite-plugin-https-certs/README.md

 ## 🚧 Caveats

 This plugin only overrides the config before its resolution by Vite.
 Certificate and key validations are still done during the dev server creation.
+The certificate and key fetching is done by checking the file extensions.

 If the given certificate and keys are invalid, the dev server will not start.